Beating Alcohol Addiction: Marvin the "Mental Health Warrior" Cat’s Emotion-First Plan

 Marvin considered this.
 “So… fun without regret.”

-“Exactly,” I said.
 He muttered, “I guess karaoke night sober doesn’t have to be a crime.
 Maybe.”

 Lesson 2: I Faced My Mental Health Disorders

-Marvin tail drooped.
+Marvin’s tail drooped.
 “Every time I try to sit still, my brain does backflips over unpaid bills and past embarrassments from 2009.”

-“But here’s the truth no one tells you,” I added.
-“The only way out… is through.”
+“But the only way out… is through.”

-I leaned back.
-“Once I stopped numbing everything, I had to actually face what I was feeling.
-And that’s when the Warrior tools kicked in.”
+“Once I stopped numbing everything, I had to face what I was feeling.
+That’s when the Warrior tools kicked in — breathing exercises, cold water on my face, quick walks, journaling and anything that helped me stay with the feeling instead of sprinting away from it.”

 Marvin’s Takeaway: